AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 # AppMeasurement for JavaScript{#appmeasurement-for-javascript}

-Cumulative release notes for AppMeasurement for JavaScript.
+Cumulative release notes for [!DNL AppMeasurement] for JavaScript.

 <!--